SECTION-61

 Typical timeline

 Section 61 has no statutory deadline to lodge, but the practical window closes the moment INZ issues a deportation order.
-INZ does not publish a response timeframe — decisions are made by a senior immigration officer at the Manukau Office and typically take weeks to months.
+INZ does not publish a response timeframe; decisions are made by a senior immigration officer at the Manukau Office and typically take weeks to months.
 INZ does not routinely confirm receipt of a request, and brief reasons recorded by the deciding officer are only available through the Ombudsman if a complaint is made.
-The 42-day overstay threshold means delay carries compounding future-banning risk — earlier is materially better.
+The 42-day overstay threshold means delay carries compounding future-banning risk, and earlier is materially better.

 Frequently asked questions